CPUjoker303/netlify2.0/content/posts/gaming-headsets-with-good-microphones-best-buy.md

 [![](/uploads/audio-tech.jpg)](https://www.amazon.com/gp/product/B003D87JI2/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B003D87JI2&linkCode=as2&tag=technikaya-20&linkId=e60aa2dcd6967f2611aece648b28834f)

 The first product on our list is Audio Technica BPHSI.
 Audio-Technica is a Japanese company.
-It is a professional manufacturing microphone, headphones, and other audio equipment.
+The company is a professional manufacturing microphone, headphones, and other audio equipment.

 If we talk about the headset, the headset is the broadcast stereo headset.
 The headphones have a dynamic cardioid boom microphone.
 It has a rugged design with buyer mutual cable and ear pads.
 The cardioid looks up the pattern of the lively microphone flotsam off-axis sound.

 It is designed mainly for on-air news and sports broadcasting and interviews etc. The headset has wired connectivity.
 The rugged stereo headset provides highly accessible and focused vocal reproduction closed-back circumaural ear cups on confining background noise, and a high output dynamic microphone mounted on a flexible curved shape boom.

 The headset microphone has a cardioid pattern for pickup of speech with maximum voice clarity over a wide range of frequencies.
 The headphone has three pins male XLR for the Microphone and the three 1/3 TRS jack for the headphones.
-It works fine with premium five Input two-bus mixer with XENYX Microphone compressor and USB/Audio interface and windows ten personal computer.
+It works fine with premium five input two-bus mixer with XENYX microphone compressor and USB/Audio interface and windows ten personal computer.

+#### Specifications

 {{<html-code tag="div">}}